HMNB Clyde: Role and operations

 The naval shore establishment at Faslane is HMS Neptune.
-Naval personnel appointed to the base who do not belong to a seagoing vessel make up Ship's Company.
-Both the Gareloch and Loch Long are sea lochs extending northwards from the Firth of Clyde.
+Naval personnel appointed to the base who do not belong to a seagoing vessel make up ship's company.
+Both Gare Loch and Loch Long are sea lochs extending northwards from the Firth of Clyde.
 The base serves as home base to Britain's fleet of nuclear-powered and nuclear-armed submarines, as well as conventionally armed nuclear-powered submarines, supported by the 43 Commando Fleet Protection Group Royal Marines.

 In command of HMNB Clyde is the Naval Base Commander (Clyde), Commodore Sharon Malkin.
-The base is home to a number of lodger units including Flag Officer Scotland and Northern Ireland (FOSNI) (who is also Rear Admiral Submarines), the Northern Diving Group and the Scottish Headquarters of the Ministry of Defence Police.
+The base is home to a number of lodger units, including Flag Officer Scotland and Northern Ireland (who is also Rear Admiral Submarines), the Northern Diving Group and the Scottish headquarters of the Ministry of Defence Police.
 It is base to 3,000 service personnel, 800 of their families and 4,000 civilian workers, largely from Babcock Marine, forming a major part of the economy of Argyll and Bute and West Dunbartonshire.

-In 2018, the Secretary of State for Scotland at the time, David Mundell said: "The UK’s entire submarine fleet will be based at Faslane by 2020.
-This will reinforce Scotland’s vital role in protecting our country, and guarantee skilled, secure jobs on the Clyde for years to come."
+In 2018, the Secretary of State for Scotland at the time, David Mundell, said: "The UK's entire submarine fleet will be based at Faslane by 2020.
+This will reinforce Scotland's vital role in protecting our country, and guarantee skilled, secure jobs on the Clyde for years to come."